turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 #### Questions:

 * What actions (methods) would we need in our `MoviesController` in order to handle all of these routes?
 * Which actions would render a form and which actions would redirect?
-(Think of TaskManager in Sinatra)

 Don't worry about putting `render :text` in these actions.
 You won't be able to test out `post`, `patch`, `put`, or `delete` by navigating in your browser.